← back to the observatory

 barry

-the red robed figure that appears to the boys frequently throughout the show. being an undead lich, he can remember things that had been erased, and he's on a mission to find lup, his girlfriend, who he knows to be missing. he's a powerful necromancer, and major nerd in general, but his lich form, which was once kept stable by his bond with lup, begins to go haywire as he loses leads on her whereabouts.
+the red robed figure that appears to the boys frequently throughout the show. being an undead lich, he can remember things that had been erased, and he's on a mission to find lup, his wife, who he knows to be missing. he's a powerful necromancer, and major nerd in general, but his lich form, which was once kept stable by his bond with lup, begins to go haywire as he loses leads on her whereabouts.

 davenport